-If this bill passes, it will, not coincidentally, be the end of The Rise and Fall of the American Empire, an anti-Unification Board generally believed to be owned by an Al. Your representatives vote on this evil property-confiscating bill-Bill 58-1022-on Tuesday.
+If this bill passes, it will, not coincidentally, be the end of The Rise and Fall of the American Empire, an anti-Unification Board generally believed to be owned by an AI.

+Your representatives vote on this evil propertyconfiscating bill-Bill 58-1022-on Tuesday.
 You know what to do.
-STAND UP-FIGHT BACK- SPREAD THE WORD.

-- 5 - In an auditorium a kilometer beneath the surface of Capitol City, Mohammed Vance stood in the midst of the blackness and waited for the holograph.
+STAND UP-FIGHT BACK-SPREAD THE WORD IN AN AUDITORIUM a kilometer beneath the surface of Capitol City, Mohammed Vance stood in the midst of the blackness and waited for the holograph.
 The image of the person who had given his name as Sedon of the Gi'Suei hovered next to him, life-size.
 It came from Sedon's brief imprisonment at the PKF Detention Center near Amiens.
 Vance walked around the image, imprinting the man's bone structure deep in his memory.
 "Very good," he said at length.
 "Next."
 The image that appeared was slightly fuzzy; two-dimensional, taken at a distance of some two hundred meters.
 The man was stepping from a limousine, hurrying with half a dozen known Rebs toward a parked semiballistic capsule.
-His hair was long and blond, tied in a ponytail; his skin was the color of a Caucasian with a deep tan, and his eyes were bright blue.
-But the bone structure had not been altered at all.
-The same high cheeks, the same long Roman nose.
+He was tall, with long blond hair in a pony-tail.
+His skin was the color of a Caucasian with a deep tan, and his eyes were bright blue.
+But the bone structure had not been altered.
+The same high cheeks, the same long, Roman nose.
 Vance said quietly, "Lights up, dim."
 Three persons stood in the room with him; Alexander Moreau, Hand to the Secretary General; PKF Elite Commander Christine Mirabeau; and Terence LeFevre, the current appointed head of the Ministry of Population Control.
 Vance largely ignored LeFevre; this was not a civilian affair, and if he had had his way in the matter, LeFevre would not have been invited to the briefing.
 It was not even a matter of the customary rivalry between the PKF and the Ministry; Vance did not trust LeFevre, did not consider him competent.
-If the Ministry had sent Gabrielle Laronde, the Ministry's senior nonelected official, Vance would have been little better pleased; except that, if business with the Ministry were required, Gabrielle would have conducted it in a professional manner.
+If the Ministry had sent Gabrielle Laronde, the Ministry's senior non-elected official, Vance would have been little better pleased; except that, if business with the Ministry were required, Gabrielle would have conducted it in a professional manner.
 LeFevre was merely a politician.